• Skip to main content

 5. Garlic Cream Sauce

-Hands down perfect for any kind of pasta.
-You can make it really, really simple or spruce it up by adding finely chopped fresh herbs, dried herbs, grated Parmesan, seasonings etc. See the Recipe Card below for ingredients and instructions.
+Hands down perfect for any kind of pasta, even spaghetti squash.
+You can make it really, really simple or spruce it up by adding finely chopped fresh herbs, dried herbs, grated Parmesan, seasonings etc. See this Recipe Card for ingredients and instructions.

 TIP: If you want to make a creamy garlic sauce for pizza, to use instead of marinara, mix 1 cup crème fraiche (or sour cream), 1 egg yolk, minced garlic to taste (2 average cloves work well) and salt and pepper to taste.
 Then smother over the crust, pile on the toppings and bake your pizza.
 It's delicious!